 AEPON™ technology is based on well understood dense wavelength division multiplexing passive optical networks (DWDM-PON) theory and practice.

 By enabling 40 circuits to share a single fiber, WDM-PON enables fiber optic network operators to leverage passive optical networking.
 This means that the outside plant does not consume any electricity.
-This also means that with WDM-PON, buildings with multiple tenants can be served without need for any active electronics shared by multiple tenants and the associated requirement for backup power.
-AEPONYX even enables buildings to be served with dual homed 'east-west' redundant feeds as it is as trivial as putting a 1x2 coupler in front of the Colornode™.
+This also means that with WDM-PON, buildings with multiple tenants can be served without any need for active electronics shared by multiple tenants and their associated requirements for backup power.
+AEPONYX even enables buildings to be served with dual-homed 'east-west' redundant feeds which is as trivial as putting a 1x2 coupler in front of the Colornode™.

-Unlike GPON which shares bandwidth of 2.4 Gbps downstream and 1.2 Gbps upstream in the time domain, AEPONYX provides WDM-PON technology wherin each of the 40 circuits get a dedicated 2.5 Gbps capacity.
-This means an aggregate of 100 gigabits per second is shared amongst 40 customers.
-This is 40 X more capacity than GPON in the directions towards customers and 80 X more capacity than GPON in the direction of the customers towards the network.
+Unlike GPON which shares bandwidth of 2.4 Gbps downstream and 1.2 Gbps upstream in the time domain, AEPONYX provides WDM-PON technology where each of the 40 circuits gets a dedicated channel capacity.
+As an example, this means an aggregate of 100 gigabits per second is shared among 40 customers.
+This is 40 X more capacity than GPON from the network to users' direction and 80 X more capacity than GPON from users'direction to the network.

 The incremental costs to provide this much capacity compared to GPON or EPON is simply found in the use of dedicated pairs of AEPONYX Omnicolor SFPs for each circuit (on dedicated lambdas) whereas GPON or EPON use a single transceiver on the service provider switch to provide connectivity to 32 different customers in the field.

 - 40 DWDM channels per fiber pair (1, 10, 100 Gbps) for up to 80km

 - Fully passive: no electricity required, easy deployment, low maintenance, indoor/outdoor cond.